Dragon1

-Dragon1 EA Method (Dragon1) is an open method for Visual Enterprise Architecture and also an Enterprise Architecture Framework.
+Dragon1 EA Method (Dragon1) is an open method for visual enterprise architecture and enterprise architecture framework.
 Dragon1 covers the development of a variety of architectures, such as enterprise, governance, business, information and technical architecture.
 It also covers solution architecture, reference architectures and security architecture or Human Capital Architecture (HCA).

 Overview

-This open EA method for Visual Enterprise Architecture has been developed by Dragon1 Architecture Foundation, from the experience of practicing architecture on projects for clients across Europe.
-The first version was released in 2003 and was based on the ideas of Mark Paauwe about Enterprise Architecture, Architecture Visualization and Architecture Principles.
+Dragon1, an open EA method for visual enterprise architecture, has been developed by Dragon1 Architecture Foundation, from the experience of practicing architecture on projects for clients across Europe.
+The first version was released in 2003 and was based on the ideas of Mark Paauwe about enterprise architecture, architecture visualization and architecture principles.

 Dragon1 EA Method is said to be the following: